 Family Nurse Practictioner

-The Master of Science in Nursing (MSN) degree program Family Nurse Practitioner (FNP) specialty track allows bachelor's prepared registered nurses to expand their nursing practice as Family Nurse Practitioners.
-Upon completion of the program, you will be prepared to provide autonomous care in a primary care setting allowing you to care for patients from birth to end of life.
-Chamberlain's program does not prepare you for specialty certifications.
+The practicum experience is an integral part of the MSN-FNP curriculum.
+Before you decide where to complete your practicum, please be aware that Chamberlain's program does not prepare you for specialty certifications.
 It is our belief that all FNPs should be trained and gain experience in a general primary care setting before seeking out specialties.
 Should you wish to specialize later in your career, you will have the clinical skills all nurse practitioners need as you seek additional training and certifications.

 Prospective and enrolled student, below you will find the steps you must complete while identifying your practicum site and preceptor.
 Although student driven, we are here to help you succeed and have included many resource to help you through the process.